pierlucafaccin/pierlucafaccin/README.md

 <br/>
 <br/>

-:green_book: I am a Computer Science graduate from the <a href="https://www.unitn.it">University of Trento</a> (graduated in December 2021).
+:green_book: I am a Computer Engineer graduate from the <a href="https://www.unitn.it">University of Trento</a> (graduated in March 2024).

-:closed_book: Currently I am pursuing a Master's degree in Artificial Intelligence Systems.
+:closed_book: I have a Master's degree in Artificial Intelligence Systems.

 :orange_book: My interests include machine learning, natural language processing, and software development.
 I am passionate about using technology to solve real-world problems and improve people's lives.